On Some Local Geometry of Bi-Contact Structures: The Equivalence Problem

 The contactomorphism group for a contact structure on a 3-manifold is infinite dimensional, but parameterized by a single function of 3 variables.
 That is, the space of contactomorphisms is in one-to-one correspondence with smooth functions on $M$.
 We now prove the following theorem which yields a similar result in case the invariant function $C$ is constant.

 \begin{thm} All analytic bi-contact structures with the same non-zero constant $C$ and $\epsilon $ are locally equivalent under bi-contactomorphisms.
-Moreover, the group of bi-contactomorphisms for a given bi-contact structure is locally parameterized by two functions of one variable. \end{thm} \begin{proof} Assume $C\neq 0$.
-We will prolong the principal bundle associated to the non-involutive structure equations (\ref{Struct Eq 1}) to a new principal bundle which we denote $\mcal{B}^{(1)}_1$.
-Relabeling $\alpha=\omega^4,\beta_1=\omega^5$, and $\beta_2=\omega^6$, we take $\pr{\omega}{1}$ as the new tautological 1-form with components $\omega^i$ for $1\leq i\leq 6$.
-Transformations of $\pr{\omega}{1}$ are given by
+Moreover, the pseudo-group of bi-contactomorphisms for a given bi-contact structure is locally parameterized by two functions of one variable. \end{thm} \begin{proof} We will prolong the principal bundle associated to the non-involutive structure equations (\ref{Struct Eq 1}) to a new principal bundle which we denote $\mcal{B}^{(1)}_1$.
+We remark that our prolongation is not the full prolongation by all the freedom available from $\text{dim} A^{(1)}$ in the application of Cartan's test.
+Instead, since $\alpha$ is uniquely defined, it suffices to prolong only in the $\alpha$ direction and leave the $\beta_1$ and $\beta_2$ unchanged.
+Relabeling $\alpha=\omega^4$, we take $\pr{\omega}{1}$ as the new tautological 1-form with components $\omega^i$ for $1\leq i\leq 4$.
+To determine the structure equations, we need to determine $d\omega^4$ from $d^2\omega^1=d^2\omega^2=0$.
+Such calculations lead to the following: